 Now best known for multimedia and creativity software products, American multinational computer software company Adobe has been around in some shape or form for years.

-The Financial Times has noted that the company is “one of the lesser-known tech success stories of the Covid crisis”, building on key features such as Adobe Premiere and Photoshop with “stock content and analytics, advertising and ecommerce services”.
+The Financial Times has noted that Adobe was “one of the lesser-known tech success stories of the Covid crisis”, building on key features such as Premiere and Photoshop with “stock content and analytics, advertising and ecommerce services”.

-Plus, it is behind one of the more popular free document-signing apps (Adobe Sign), which has become ever more important in a post-Covid world.
+Then there’s the fact that the company is behind DocuSign, a popular free document-signing app which has become ever more important in the post-Covid world.

-However, Adobe isn’t free from ethical issues, which give some cause for concern when looked at closely.
+However, Adobe isn’t free from ethical issues, which give cause for concern when looked at in depth.

-We’ve come up with a list of ethical alternatives to its software, as well as detailing the main reasons to give Adobe products a miss, if possible.
+We’ve come up with a list of ethical alternatives to Adobe products, as well as detailing the main reasons why we’d give them a miss if possible.

-Adobe has frequently made headlines for the wrong reasons, but why is it considered to be unethical?
+Adobe has frequently made headlines for the wrong reasons, but is it unethical?

-Here are some of the main reasons to give its Creative Cloud products a miss:
+Here are the main reasons you may prefer to avoid its Creative Cloud products:

-Adobe is expensive.
-Reasons for this include rampant piracy of its products, and because many businesses use Adobe software for professional purposes.
+Adobe is expensive, with justifications including rampant piracy of its products and the fact that many businesses use its software for professional purposes.

-In any case, the company can charge whatever it sees fit.
-A 2019 Forbes report on Adobe’s stock price noted that it’s also doubly hard for customers to stop using its products:
+In any case, the company can change whatever it sees fit.
+However, a 2019 Forbes report on Adobe’s stock price noted that it’s hard for customers to stop using its products for two reasons: